 For that reason, I always suggest a walking tour if you’re physically able.

-However, I realize many people have mobility issues or prefer not to walk for hours on end — especially in Savannah’s soul-sucking heat and humidity — so I totally understand the lure of the trolleys!
+However, if you have mobility issues or prefer not to walk for hours on end, I totally understand the appeal of the trolleys!

-Another decent reason to opt for a trolley tour is because I think it’s better to let someone else do the driving on your first day in the city versus driving around the city yourself.
+One of the biggest perks of a trolley tour is that you can let someone else do the driving on your first day in the city versus trying to drive around yourself.

 Hear me out…